Economic taxonomy: Proprietary taxonomies

 The proprietary taxonomies are often used in the financial services industry to group similar investment vehicles and to construct sectorial stock market indices.

-Proprietary taxonomies include the Global Industry Classification Standard (GICS), the Industry Classification Benchmark (ICB) and the Thomson Reuters Business Classification (TRBC).
+Proprietary taxonomies include the Global Industry Classification Standard (GICS), the Industry Classification Benchmark (ICB) and The Refinitiv Business Classification (TRBC).

 Pavitt's Taxonomy classifies firms by their principal sources of innovation.

 MasterFormat provides a taxonomy for organizing construction projects with the primary unit of differentiation consisting of a binary fail/no-fail tag.
 The majority of the users of MasterFormat fall into the first category.

 Product taxonomy

 Product classification or product taxonomy organizes products for a variety of purposes.

 Other taxonomies

 Other taxonomies include classifications of trademarks, jobs (occupations), patents, publications in the field of economy, standards, customs classification.